yenisbel/asana/README.md

 ## Future Directions

 * Enhancements to existing features:
-    * Refactor code to improve user experience when navigating around the site.
+    * Refactor code to improve the user experience when navigating around the site.
     * Add drag-and-drop functionality to reassign tasks to sections.
     * Users can assign due dates to projects as well.
     * Add autosave using a debounce algorithm to limit API requests